 - Oven: Preheat the oven to 375 degrees F.

-- Start the creamy sauce: In the same pan (do not wipe clean), melt 4 tablespoons butter and sauté diced onions for 6-7 minutes until softened.
-Then, add minced garlic, garlic powder, onion powder, Italian seasoning, salt and pepper to taste for another 2 minutes until fragrant.
+- Start the creamy sauce: In the same pan (do not wipe clean), melt 4 tablespoons butter and sauté diced onions for 6 minutes until softened.
+Then, stir in minced garlic and Better than Bouillon for another 1-2 minutes until fragrant.

 - Finish the creamy sauce: Add flour, stirring to coat.
-Then, gradually add chicken broth, stirring to dissolve the flour, as well as the Better than Bouillon.
-Stir in the evaporated milk and bring to a simmer, and continue cooking over low heat until thickened.
-Season with salt and pepper to taste.
+Then, gradually add chicken broth, stirring to dissolve the flour.
+Next, add in the evaporated milk, and season with garlic powder, onion powder, Italian seasoning, salt and pepper to taste.
+Simmer over low heat until thickened, stirring occasionally.

 - Par-cook broccoli: Meanwhile, steam broccoli florets for just 5 minutes until just crisp tender (can also use the microwave, see notes below).
 The broccoli will finish cooking in the oven, but we need to give it a head start.

-- Assemble and bake: Transfer to a 9×13 baking dish.
+- Assemble and bake: Transfer to a 9×13 inch baking dish.
 Top with the remaining 1 cup of cheese.
 Cover with foil and bake for 25 minutes.
 Uncover and finish baking for another 5-8 minutes until the cheese is melted on top.
 Let cool slightly and enjoy!

 Notes